Phasing out Oil and Gas Operations in Los Angeles

-The NCSA membership has voted to support the establishment of a 2,500-foot health and safety setback around oil and gas extraction in Los Angeles.
+The NCSA membership voted in 2017 to support the establishment of a 2,500-foot health and safety setback around oil and gas extraction in Los Angeles.

 Los Angeles is one of the only places in the US where oil drilling occurs right in the middle of a densely populated urban metropolis.
 Over 620,000 Angelenos live within a half-mile of an active oil well.